Scientists

 The structure and sensations “maps” motor patterns (Ehrsson, 2005) created by behavior.
 These movement maps develop a sense of self is known by the Sensory Body (SB), however, is hidden from awareness.
 Even though hidden, the level of sensation frequencies in the motor patterns molds the trajectory of development with intentionality.

-Compare Changes in Attitude to Changes in Physical Structure
+We Compare the Changes in Attitude to Changes the in Physical Structure

 In WTM programs, through movement games, children’s attention is pointed towards changes in their bodies to changes in their moods.
 In other words, they feel where in the body the attitude changed.
 Movement is not an exercise to achieve an action, but a tool to explore awareness.